Garden Hours April 1-September 30: 6:00am-10:00pm

 Directions The garden is located on SE 28 Avenue, one block north of Woodstock, between Eastmoreland Golf Course and Reed College.
 Or take TriMet bus #19 Woodstock.
 This bus takes alternating routes as it goes through Eastmoreland; ask the driver for the stop nearest the garden.

-Annual Events The second weekend in April is our Early Show with several hundred trusses of early blooming rhododendrons.
+Annual Events The first weekend in April is our Early Show with several hundred trusses of early blooming rhododendrons.
 There is an even larger display on Mother's Day weekend.
 For more info, call 503-771-8386.

 Volunteers Volunteers from the Portland Chapter of the American Rhododendron Society, the Friends of Crystal Springs Rhododendron Garden, and the Master Gardeners program care for the grounds and are responsible for all education programs and special events.
 Regular volunteer work parties take place every Wednesday, February through November.
 There are also volunteer days on selected Saturdays.
 New volunteers are always welcome.
 To learn more about volunteering or Garden Tours, email email@example.com or call 503-823-5121.